How to Analyze TikTok Video Performance: Methodologies And Metrics For Effective Reporting

 Add competitor profiles to Socialinsider and go to the Benchmarks section.

 Choose the metrics you want to track in the right navigation menu to customize your TikTok analytics dashboard.
+And once you do that, you can get a side-by-side comparison for competitors on each metric.

 competitive benchmarking